 References: 1.
 Miesbach W, Frank WG, Leebeek FWG, Recht M, et al; for the HOPE-B Investigators.
 Final analysis from the pivotal phase 3 HOPE-B gene therapy trial: stable steady-state efficacy and safety of etranacogene dezaparvovec in adults with severe or moderately severe haemophilia B. Presented at: 15th Annual Congress of the European Association for Haemophilia and Allied Disorders (EAHAD 2022); February 2-4, 2022; Virtual.
 2. Pipe S, Leebeek FWG, Ferreira V, Sawyer EK, Pasi J. Clinical considerations for capsid choice in the development of liver-targeted AAV-based gene transfer.
 Mol Ther Methods Clin Dev.
 2019;15:170-178. doi:10.1016/j.omtm.2019.08.015 3.
 Vance MA, Mitchell A, Samulski RJ.
 AAV biology, infectivity and therapeutic use from bench to clinic.
 In: Hashad D, ed.
 Gene Therapy: Principles and Challenges [Internet].
 IntechOpen; 2015.
 Accessed October 13, 2022. doi: 10.5772/61988 4.
 Perrin GQ, Herzog RW, Markusic DM.
 Update on clinical gene therapy for hemophilia.
 Blood.
 2019;133(5):407-414. doi:10.1182/blood-2018-07-820720 5.
 Bulcha JT, Wang Y, Ma H, Tai PWL, Gao G. Viral vector platforms within the gene therapy landscape.
 Signal Transduct Target Ther.
 2021 Feb 8;6(1):53. doi:10.1038/s41392-021-00487-6 6.
 Arruda VR, Doshi BS.
 Gene therapy for hemophilia: facts and quandaries in the 21st century.
 Mediterr J Hematol Infect Dis.
 2020;12(1):e2020069. doi:10.4084/MJHID.2020.069

-Infusion reactions, including hypersensitivity reactions and anaphylaxis, may occur.
+Infusion reactions, including hypersensitivity reactions and anaphylaxis, have occurred.
 Monitor during administration and for at least 3 hours after end of infusion.
 If symptoms occur, slow or interrupt administration.
-Re-start administration at a slower infusion once resolved.
+When symptoms have resolved, restart administration at a slower infusion rate.

-Post-dose, monitor for elevated transaminase levels.
-Consider corticosteroid treatment should elevations occur.
 The integration of liver-targeting AAV vector DNA into the genome may carry the theoretical risk of hepatocellular carcinoma development.
-For patients with preexisting risk factors for hepatocellular carcinogenicity, perform regular (eg, annual) abdominal ultrasound and alpha-fetoprotein testing following administration.
+For patients with preexisting risk factors for hepatocellular carcinogenicity, consider liver ultrasound and alpha-fetoprotein testing following administration, and monitor for hepatocellular carcinomas for five years following administration of HEMGENIX.

-Preexisting neutralizing anti-AAV antibodies may impede transgene expression at desired levels.
+Preexisting neutralizing anti-AAV antibodies may impede transgene expression at desired therapeutic levels.
+Following treatment with HEMGENIX, all patients developed neutralizing anti-AAV5 antibodies to AAV5 vector capsid.

 Monitoring Laboratory Tests